open-geocode/open-geocode.github.io/README.md

 # open-geocode.github.io
-Open source geo data api
+Open source geo data for all counties and regions with translations

+## Currently available English, French, Swahili, Ukrainian